zhengshuai1001/JiKouCompany/README.md

 I am going to work soon keep it up

 It doesn’t matter where you are, you are nowhere compared to where you can go.

+So many of our dreams at first seem impossible.
+Then they seem improbable.
+And then, when we summon the will, they soon become inevitable.